 Additional Free Courses by Denver Seminary Faculty

-Reading the Psalms, Dr. Knut Heim, professor of New Testament (Our Daily Bread)
+Reading the Psalms, Dr. Knut Heim, professor of Old Testament (Our Daily Bread)

 Genocide in the Old Testament, Dr. Richard Hess, distinguished professor of Old Testament (Our Daily Bread)